-Satellite images and tracking maps of Super Typhoon Haishen 2020, August 31 - September 7.
+Satellite images, weather maps and tracks of Super Typhoon Haishen 2020, August 31 - September 7.
 Max wind speed 250km/h.

 Tropical Storm (TS) Haishen (Philippine name Kristine), located approximately 233 nautical miles north-northeast of Osan Air Base, South Korea has tracked northward at 24 knots over the past six hours.